We've got a bunch of resources at our disposal on the internet.

 A major portion of being efficient relies on how well you communicate.
 Nothing beats sitting face to face with your coworkers, but for those remote situations where we can't sprawl everything out over a desk there's an assortment of fantastic tools that we use to ensure we keep things moving and ideas flowing.

 Slack - Slack is so many things, and each one of them is amazing!
 It functions as a company wide, departmental, AND individual chat interface, and that's just scratching the surface.
-Along with that Slack provides a platform for document sharing, both natively and by integrating platforms like DropBox and Google Drive, lets you create public links, has features to SHARE FORMATTED CODE, and facilitates announcements that can be addressed to departments, teams, and even individuals specifically.
+Along with that Slack provides a platform for document sharing, either within the platform or by integrating resources like DropBox and Google Drive, lets you create public links, has features to SHARE FORMATTED CODE, and facilitates announcements that can be addressed to departments, teams, and even individuals specifically.

 Zoom - Even if you can't actually sit across the table from the person you're working with, a good video chat platform can make it feel almost like you are.
 Zoom is the best platform we've found for hosting personal discussions, remote meetings, and even large-scale webinars.